Stalker (G.I. Joe): Marvel Comics

 Stalker first appeared in the Marvel Comics series G.I.
 Joe: A Real American Hero #1 (June 1982).
 Prior to joining G.I.
-Joe, he served on the same LRRP team as Snake Eyes and Storm Shadow did during their tour in the Vietnam War Their experiences, including a firefight meant to rescue an injured Snake Eyes, made them the best of friends.
+Joe, he served on the same LRRP team as Snake Eyes and Storm Shadow during their tour in the Vietnam War Their experiences, including a firefight meant to rescue an injured Snake Eyes, made them the best of friends.
 After their tour, only Stalker stayed in the military, while Snake Eyes and Storm Shadow went on a long sabbatical training in the art of the ninja.
 Years later, Stalker, along with Hawk, would be responsible for selecting the members that would comprise the original Joe team.
 Stalker serves as field commander and second-in-command of the G.I.
-Joe team until Duke, is brought in to replace him.
-Along with eight of the original Joes, Stalker was promoted to one rank.
+Joe team until Duke is brought in to replace him.
+Along with eight of the original Joes, Stalker was promoted one rank.

 Stalker's friendship with Snake Eyes affects circumstances during a mission in Sierra Gordo.
 Stalker leads a rescue of Snake Eyes.
 He again has a flashback to the time Snake Eyes was rescued from under Viet Cong fire.
 As the Joe team leaves, Stalker himself is badly injured by the Crimson Twins.
 Against his protests, he is evacuated as Snake Eyes stays back to hold off Cobra soldiers.
 As the other Joes inform him, he is no longer team leader due to his injuries and they must follow the orders of the next highest-ranking officer, which is Snake Eyes.
 Both men survive this incident.

 Stalker's most trying moment was when he and his team were captured by Borovian authorities after a mission gone awry.
 Only Outback manages to escape, under orders and under protest.
 Snow Job and Quick-Kick are imprisoned with Stalker for several months in a brutal Borovian prison camp.
 Snow-Job comes close to dying when he falls ill.
 The United States disavows any knowledge of their mission.
 Scarlett and Snake Eyes fake their own death and join with Storm Shadow in an illegal mission.
 All of the Joes escape with the aid of the freedom fighter called the White Clown.

-Stalker, Snow Job and Quick Kick emerge back home to a crowd of dozens of Joes.
+Stalker, Snow Job, and Quick Kick emerge back home to a crowd of dozens of Joes.
 All three specifically search out Outback to reassure him that he did the right thing.

 Stalker helps spearhead a G.I.
 Joe mission to the fictional country of Wolkekuck-Uckland when it comes under threat by Cobra forces.

 Stalker stayed on, serving with the G.I.
 Joe Team until its disbandment in 1994.